sadstag/Galree/front/README.md

-# Galree admin front
+# Galree front

 Ensure you have a valid [setup](../doc/setup.md).

 ## Goal

+- visitors
+  - browse artworks
+- admins
-- Galree site admins can log in
+  - can log in
-- They manage their artworks
+  - manage their artworks

 ## install